yschen25/Front-End_Back-End_Full-Stack_Software_Engineer_interview_questions/React_Questions.md

 <img src="img/virtual_DOM1.png" alt="virtual DOM" title="virtual DOM" width="55%">
 </p>

-> - If a developer uses React.js (and JSX) to manipulate and update its DOM, React.js creates Virtual DOM which is a copy of the site’s DOM, when status changes the algorithm will compute the difference between virtual DOM and real DOM then only update the change part without reloading entire DOM.
+> - If a developer uses React.js (and JSX) to manipulate and update its DOM, React.js creates `Virtual DOM which is a copy of the real DOM`, when status changes the algorithm will compute the difference between virtual DOM and real DOM then only `update the change part without reloading entire DOM`.

 > - If you’re not using React.js (and JSX), your website will use HTML to update its DOM.
-This works fine for simple, static websites, but for dynamic websites that involve heavy user interaction it can become a problem, since the entire DOM needs to reload every time the user clicks a feature calling for a page refresh.
+This works fine for simple, static websites, but for dynamic websites that involve heavy user interaction it can become a problem, since `the entire DOM needs to reload every time` the user clicks a feature calling for a page refresh.

 <br/>